 WU Hsing-kuo (Taiwan)

-WU Hsing-kuo is Founding Artistic Director of the Contemporary Legend Theatre (CLT), and a multitalented artist across the fields of traditional Chinese theatre, modern theatre, dance, film, and television.
-Wu reinvigorates xiqu with thematic and aesthetic innovation, and is keen to explore new theatrical forms.
+WU Hsing-kuo is Founding Artistic Director of the Contemporary Legend Theatre (CLT), and a multi-talented artist across traditional Chinese theatre, modern theatre, dance, film, and television.
+Wu reinvigorates xiqu (traditional Chinese opera) with thematic and aesthetic innovation, and is keen to explore new theatrical forms.
 Ranging from traditional xiqu titles, original plays, and adaptations of Western classics, his theatre works have frequented international festivals and toured in more than 20 countries.
-In the Shakespeare circle, Wu is best known for his creation of Macbeth, Lear, and Prospero, and he is currently working on Julius Caesar.
-Among the honors he has received are Taiwan’s National Award for Arts (2010), the French Ordre des Arts et des Lettres-Chevalier (2011), and the Hong Kong Film Award (1996).
+In Shakespeare circles, Wu is best known for his re-imaginings of Macbeth, Lear, and Prospero, and he is currently working on Julius Caesar.
+Among the honours he has received are Taiwan’s National Award for Arts (2010), the French Ordre des Arts et des Lettres-Chevalier (2011), and the Hong Kong Film Award (1996).

-The Tragedy of Macbeth, Tang Shu-wing Theatre Studio (Hong Kong)
+The Tragedy of Macbeth (2019), Tang Shu-wing Theatre Studio (Hong Kong)

 Dir.
 TANG Shu-wing

 A modern couple makes a dream in which they enter into the universe of Macbeth in a buried past of ancient China, assuming the roles of Macbeth and Lady Macbeth and encountering the different characters in the play.
 Awaking from the dream in which the dark side of humanity was experienced, the couple begins to contemplate their possible place in this contemporary realm of turbulence.
 Inspired by the tradition of Asian physical theatre, this version of Macbeth transmits the spirit of the play through a succession of stylised images, where body expression, physical movements and live accompaniment expose the characters' relationship as well as the director's vision of time and space.